Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 (f) Social media

-The Hawaii State Legislature is currently considering a bill that would prohibit employers from requiring, requesting, or coercing an employee or potential employee to:
+Currently, there are no state statutes that directly address social media in the employment context.
+However, in 2016 the Hawaii State Legislature previously considered a bill that would have prohibited employers from requiring, requesting, or coercing an employee or potential employee to:

 - disclose the username, password or other information to enable the employer to access the account;

 - access the employee or potential employee’s personal account in the presence of the employer; or

 - add anyone to their list of contacts associated with the personal account.